 - After running the command, new packages will be downloaded, installed, and upgraded.
 Some of these packages will come from two new APT sources, ‘beowulf’ and ‘ceres’ repositories.

 - After upgrading the system, for peace of mind, perform a reboot.
-Once you’ve logged in you can remove the now unused (or orphaned) packages, to do that run:
+Once logged in, you can remove the now unused (or orphaned) packages.
+To do that, run:

 sudo apt autoremove -y

-- Lastly, you may notice that APT mentions that some packages were held back, most are Kwin-related packages and systemctl, they’re safe to upgrade too.
+- Lastly, you may notice that APT mentions that some packages were held back; most are Kwin-related and systemctl, and they’re safe to upgrade.

 sudo apt-mark unhold kwin-addons kwin-common kwin-data kwin-x11 libkwin4-effect-builtins1 libkwineffects12 libkwinglutils12 libkwinxrenderutils12 systemctl sudo apt upgrade